Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Instead, take the lessons from the workshop and create your own productions using the lessons you learned.
 Those are your photos and your work.

 2: Select Photos That Work Together

 You need to create a portfolio for your audience or potential clients.
 Don’t add something that doesn’t interest them or demonstrate your proficiency with specific techniques.

 You’re just wasting everyone’s time if your portfolio has a couple portraits, some sports photos, a few landscape photos and a picture of the big fish you caught on your last vacation.

 It’s OK to have more than one interest with your photography.
 Just be sure to give each theme its own portfolio.

 Put yourself on the other side.
-If you're reviewing a photography portfolio, particularly to hire a photographer, what do you want to see?
+What do you want to see if you’re reviewing a photography portfolio, mainly to hire a photographer?

 The bride and groom looking for a wedding photographer won’t care about your big fish.

 3: Limit the Number of Photos in Your Portfolio